ansible-cfg/mis_vagrant/Documentation/UserQuickstart.md

 Replace example.mcdev and the IP address with whatever your particular project admin states.

-7. Now, cd into the cloned directory and execute `vagrant up` - This command will download and bring up the virtual machine.
+7. Now, change directories into the mc_vagrant directory and execute `vagrant up` - This command will download and bring up the virtual machine.
 **(Be patient.
 This will take a few minutes and will take longer the first time it is run.)**
 ```
+$ cd [my repo]/mc_vagrant
 $ vagrant up
 ```
 At some point during the process, you will be prompted for an administrator password.
 This is to create the NFS export to share your local filesystem with the VM and is safe to acknowledge.